World-class surf and sandy beaches, highland resorts, onsen surrounded by nature, and rugged coastlines worth exploring

-Nishi-Izu's coastline zigs and zags all over the place, presenting some of the most fascinating geography in Japan.
+The zigzagging coastline of Nishi-Izu is one of Japan's most fascinating landforms.
 The Dogashima Coast from Sebama to Cape Ajo is dotted with oddly shaped rocks and islets such as Sanshirojima and Zojima.

 Dogashima Onsen, a seaside hot spring resort with plenty of enticing inns and hotels, has two phenomena nearby worth seeing.
 One is known as Tombolo—you can walk from the mainland to Sanshiro Island at low tide.
-The other is Tenshodo, a sea cave with a natural skylight that's both serene and mysterious.
+The other is a sea cave with a natural skylight that's both serene and mysterious.

-Further up the coast is Toi, with a gold mine, fine beaches and onsen resorts of its own.
-This side of Izu faces Suruga Bay, home to some of Japan's tastiest marine life.
+Further north along the coast is Toi, with a gold mine, fine beaches and onsen of its own.
+The west coast of Izu faces Suruga Bay, one of the country's greatest treasure troves of seafood.
 Try some of the fabled sakura ebi, or cherry blossom shrimp, a very local delicacy.

-Izu is a popular day trip destination from Tokyo, but its many and varied attractions really require a few days to appreciate fully.
-If you're staying near Atami, consider making a side trip to Japan's most iconic peak, Mt.
-Fuji .
-Although the mountain is easily visible from Izu, there's nothing quite like taking in all its glory from up close.
+Izu is a popular day trip destination from Tokyo, but it takes at least a few days to fully enjoy it.
+If you are staying near Atami, why not take a trip to Japan's most iconic mountain, Mt.
+Fuji , can be seen from the Izu Peninsula.
+But nothing compares to seeing it up close.